Buy Ginseng Seedlings in Arkansas

 Panax quinquefolius, or American ginseng, is a medicinal herb native to eastern United States.
 It has a very narrow range of habitat requirements.
 Deep shade, deciduous tree cover, and cool moist soil with lots of humus marks an ideal location.
 The photo below shows what a mature plant with fruit looks like.

 Potted plants are available to local customers from May through October.
-I can ship bare-root first year ginseng seedlings in fall, beginning in October until the end of November.
+I can ship bare-root first year ginseng seedlings in fall, beginning in September or October until the end of November.
 First year roots are small, usually around an inch long and second year aren’t much larger.

 The younger your plants are when transplanted, the more likely your mature root will have the “wild” look.
 Wild roots are thinner with more wrinkles than cultivated.
 The roots here in the Ozarks grow in ground with lots of rocks and tree roots, so the ginseng roots can be less uniform in shape and size because of that.